Foundation Repair Dictionary

 Helical piers tend to matter most when loads need to be transferred below problematic surface soils.
 They are one of several possible foundation solutions, not a default answer.

-• Heave describes upward movement of soil that can lift portions of a foundation or slab.
+Upward movement of soil that can lift portions of a foundation or slab.
 This movement is typically caused by soil expansion or pressure beneath the structure, often related to changes in moisture.

 Heave tends to matter most when soil moisture increases unevenly beneath the structure.
 Identifying and managing moisture sources is often more important than the amount of movement itself.